Software Development Analytics in Practice: A Systematic Literature Review: Introduction

 \subsection{Motivation}

+The term ``software analytics" (SA) emerged naturally expressing the work of several research groups aiming to expand the traditional scope on analyzing software artifacts by means of mining software repositories \cite{Zhang2013SoftwarePracticeb}.
+These groups conducted cutting-edge research and technology innovation in an interdisciplinary area that spans across big data, machine learning, systems, and software engineering.
+This approach led software practitioners to perform data exploration and analysis in order to obtain insightful and actionable information for completing various tasks around software systems, software users, and software development processes \cite{Zhang2013SoftwarePractice}.

+Software Development Analytics (SDA), the adoption of analytics methods with the focus on the management of software development projects, was proposed in \cite{Buse2010AnalyticsDevelopment}.
+It differs from software cybernetics, which is a subdivision of ``cybernetics" in the domain of software engineering \cite{Yang2017ModernTrends}.
+It references the description of ``cybernetics" by Wiener, if software is regarded as part of the machine, and can be defined simply as communication and control in software.
+However, most researchers in the area believe software cybernetics is more diverse in scope.
+In fact, it is described as the interplay between software or software behaviour and control \cite{CAI2002841}.
+In its simplest form, the field of software cybernetics treated software problems and control problems in an integrated way \cite{Cai1173129}.

+In turn, SDA is broader in its scope and based on a structured framework to identify adequate resources, ask meaningful questions, collect and analyze information properly, provide insights to the stakeholders and finally to identify the benefits for the software development life-cycle, either by looking at its past, present or future perspectives \cite{Buse2010AnalyticsDevelopment}.
+Although a few aspects of software cybernetics may seem to overlap with SDA, for instance, the software development activities, the mining method or the type of study, many others are missing, such as the stakeholders, the analitycs scope and more importantly, the potential contributions towards the relevant properties of software projects and where those can effectively support the decisions taken by managers.

-The term ``software analytics" (SA) was coined by Dongmei Zhang, founder of the Software Analytics Group at Microsoft Research Asia (MSRA) \cite{Zhang2013SoftwarePractice}.
-After a series of articles, tutorials and talks, the term became well-known in the software engineering research community.
-The SDA research field was proposed by Thomas Zimmermann and his colleagues from the Empirical Software Engineering Group (ESE) at Microsoft Research Redmond \cite{Buse2010AnalyticsDevelopment}.
-Since then, a vast amount of literature was produced presenting stakeholders with new ways of improving the efficiency and effectiveness in developing software products, by providing insights on how to streamline the processes or to optimize resource allocation \cite{Abdellatif2015SoftwareReview}.
+Since the time analytics was proposed for the practice of developing software, a vast amount of literature was produced presenting stakeholders with new ways of improving the efficiency and effectiveness in developing software products, by providing insights on how to streamline the processes or to optimize resource allocation \cite{Abdellatif2015SoftwareReview}.